andf-mongodb/workflow/README.md

 3. `review` from within the VSCode terminal (within that git repo) to submit for CR

+4. One of:

-4. a.
-CR is returned.
+   - CR is returned.
 If LGTM: `publish` from within VSCode terminal, or

-4. b.
-CR comes back with feedback.
+   - CR comes back with feedback.
 Make changes, and then return to step 3 (`review`).

 Occassionally, run `rebasefork` and `cleanspace`